The small business no-nonsense guide to GDPR

 The right of access

-Individuals have the right to access the personal data which you hold on them and any supplementary information.
+Individuals have the right to access the personal data, and any supplementary information which you hold on them.
 The primary reason for this right is that it allows individuals to be aware of and verify the lawfulness of the data processing which you are doing.

 With RealtimeCRM we want to make complying with the right to access component of the GDPR as simple as pushing a button, in fact that’s what we’ve done.
 We’ve introduced the GDPR button on all Contact records.
 In clicking this button you can download a text file with all the information you hold on that Contact.
 This allows you to quickly and painlessly send this information to the customer, allow them to check its accuracy and whether they consent to you continuing to hold this information.
 Your data management system shouldn’t be a hindrance to compliance but an aid to it.